 The nation is losing ground in other important areas that demand attention.
+Prevention

-- Although the percentage of smokers attempting to quit smoking has been rising each year since 2005 and was 53.4% most recently, it is still far below the Healthy People 2020 goal of 80%.
-The percentage who successfully quit remains low, at 7.6% in 2016. - Although progress has been made in reducing exposure to secondhand smoke among all populations, nonsmokers aged 3 and older living below the poverty level and black non-Hispanics are more likely to be living in homes where someone smokes regularly. - The Surgeon General's Report on E-cigarette Use Among Youth and Young Adults, published in 2016, highlights the concern about the growing use of e-cigarettes by young people.
-E-cigarette aerosols can contain nicotine, ultrafine particles, and other harmful and potentially harmful constituents.
-In 2015, the use of e-cigarettes among high school students in the past month exceeded the use of conventional cigarettes.
+- Although the percentage of smokers making a quit attempt in the past year has been rising since 2005 and was 53.3% most recently, it is still far below the Healthy People 2020 target of 80%. - Although progress has been made in reducing exposure to secondhand smoke among all populations, non-Hispanic blacks still have higher rates of exposure than other racial/ethnic groups, those living at less than 200% of the federal poverty level still have higher rates of exposure than those living at 200% or greater than the federal poverty level, and those aged 25 years and older with a high school education or less still have higher rates than those with more education. - The Surgeon General's Report on E-cigarette Use Among Youth and Young Adults, published in 2016, highlights the concern about the growing use of e-cigarettes by young people.
+E-cigarette aerosol can contain nicotine, ultrafine particles, and other harmful and potentially harmful constituents.
+A new E-cigarettes measure for 2011-2018 will be added to the Youth Tobacco Use section of this report once data from the Centers for Disease Control and Prevention's (CDC) and U.S. Food and Drug Administration's (FDA) National Youth Tobacco Survey become available.

-- As of September 2017, only 11 states provided comprehensive coverage of all nine evidence-based cessation treatments (medications, individual and group counseling) for all Medicaid enrollees. - Tobacco advertising and promotion are causally related to increased tobacco use.
-The US Federal Trade Commission reports cigarette and smokeless tobacco advertising and promotion expenditures for the largest cigarette companies and major smokeless tobacco product manufacturers.
-In 2014, the adjusted combined annual expenditure for cigarette advertising and promotion was \$8.5 billion.
-In 2014, the five parent companies of the major manufacturers of smokeless tobacco products in the US spent \$600.8 million on advertising and promotion. - Although 70% of adults reported practicing sun protective behaviors, more than 35% reported having had one or more sunburn in the past 12 months.
-Reports of sunburn are even higher among subgroups; in 2015, 46% of non-Hispanic white adults and adults ages 18-24 reported at least one sunburn in the past year. - In 2015, more than 55% of teens reported having been sunburned during the past 12 months.
-This report will continue to include this relatively new measure and any changes over time. - Young adults ages 18-24, especially young men, show lower levels of sun-protective behaviors (e.g., using sunscreen, wearing protective clothing, seeking shade) than adults aged 25 and older. - Excess weight or obesity, physical inactivity, and poor nutrition are preventable conditions that are associated with elevated cancer risk.
-Despite modest increases over time, only 22% of adults report meeting federal guidelines for aerobic and muscle-strengthening physical activity.
-In 2016, 26.1% of men met the federal guidelines for aerobic and muscle-strengthening physical activity (which exceeded the Healthy People goal 20.1%), but only 18.7% of women met the guidelines. - · Alcohol consumption, which can increase the risk of some cancers, has risen slightly since the mid-1990s. - Most cervical cancer can be prevented through HPV vaccination and effective screening.
+- Tobacco advertising and promotion are causally related to increased tobacco initiation and use.
+The U.S. Federal Trade Commission reports cigarette and smokeless tobacco advertising and promotion expenditures for the largest cigarette companies and major smokeless tobacco product manufacturers.
+In 2016, the adjusted combined annual expenditure for advertising and promotion was \$8.7 billion for cigarettes and \$759.3 million for smokeless tobacco products-amounting to about \$26 million every day. - Although more than 70% of adults reported practicing sun-protective behaviors, more than 35% reported having had one or more sunburns in the past 12 months.
+Reports of sunburn are even higher among subgroups; in 2015, younger adults were more likely to have been sunburned in the past year than older adults, and non-Hispanic whites were more likely to have been sunburned in the past year compared to other racial/ethnic groups. - In 2017, more than 57.2% of teens reported having been sunburned during the past 12 months. - · Alcohol consumption, which can increase the risk of some cancers, has risen slightly since the mid-1990s. - Most cervical cancer can be prevented through HPV vaccination and effective screening.
 Although this report shows the HPV vaccination trend is rising for both girls and boys aged 13-17, these levels are still low.
-In 2016, 55% of girls and 43.6% of boys, aged 13-17, received 2+ doses of the HPV vaccine.
+In 2017, 53.1% of girls and 44.3% of boys, aged 13-17, were up-to-date with the HPV vaccine.